RohitMacherla3/customer-churn-prediction/README.md

 ### Objective
 - This can be achieved by building a classification model to predict if a customer is likely to leave the company based on certain user features.
-- Explore different models rangiong from simple logistic regression to decision trees and neural networks to compare and identify best performing and most suitable model.
+- Explore different models ranging from simple logistic regression to decision trees and neural networks to compare and identify best performing and most suitable model.

 ### Dataset